varunsridharan/action-wp-org-deploy/README.md

-> **⚠️ Note:** To use this GitHub Action, you must have access to GitHub Actions.
-GitHub Actions are currently only available in public beta.
-You can [apply for Github Actions beta access here](https://github.com/features/actions).

 # WordPress.org Plugin Deploy - ***Github Action***
 This Action commits the contents of your Git tag to the WordPress.org plugin repository using the same tag name.
 It excludes Git-specific items or files and directories as optionally defined in your `.wporgignore` file, and